joobog/job-io-datasets/README.md

 • Job-I/O-Utilization: shows the average I/O load during I/O-phases.
 • Job-I/O-Problem-Time is the fraction of job runtime that is I/O-intensive; it is approximated by the fractions of segments that are considered I/O intensive.

+## Evaluation (WIP)
+The Run-Script src/run.sh contains clusters the profile and codings datasets and stores the result in ./evaluation folder.
+Please consult the script for further details.